make a Church

 - Christ is to be adored daily in EVERY tabernacle in the Church.
 Our Lord doesn’t want to be abandoned all day in any tabernacle waiting and waiting for someone to adore Him.
 Christ is present in each and every tabernacle.
 The church must be open an available to the people.
 Come let us adore Him.

 - The Church needs to be OPEN for the people to come and worship Him.
 It is great if there is an adoration room, but every tabernacle needs to be adored (not constantly, but throughout the day).
+God doesn’t want His churches locked preventing the faithful from entering to adore Him and to receive His love.

+It is so easy to open the churches, but we won’t even do this much.
 The devil has scared us into removing the people from the church by convincing us the doors need to be locked.
 We need to serve the people (even if it means more work and problems for ourselves) and see to it that the doors are opened again: during holidays, days off, during the day and even the night (if possible).
 If just one person is turned away from adoration of God because the church is closed, we are accountable.
 This must change.
 Even if a church employee has to work in the physical church, to see the church isn’t vandalized, so God’s children can adore Jesus… so be it.

 Christ wants to send grace to the people when we adore Him before the Blessed Sacrament, and we need to make Our Lord convenient and available.